 - 13:00 to 13:30 – Bruce uses simple but powerful language: “as seductive as that sounds”; “the brutal truth”; “reach the most vulnerable children in the world with something as simple as an oral polio vaccine”.
 To reinforce his message, he uses a wonderful image of a little boy receiving the vaccine.
 That one photograph speaks volumes about the work that Bruce and his team are doing.

 - Bruce takes the idea one step further.
-Starting at 13:40, he tells us the story of a little Nigerian boy named Umar.
-The story is at once heart-wrenching and hopeful.
+Starting at 13:40, he tells us the story of a Nigerian boy named Umar.
+The story is heart-wrenching but hopeful.
 It puts a very human face on the problem of polio, which is key for a presentation through which we are trying to rally support for a cause.
 As Mother Theresa said, “If I think of the many, I will never act.
 If I think of the one, I will.”

 - 15:02 – “We think children deserve better.”
 Nice line with a nice pause.